ucsdsysnet/Rosebud/README.md

 ./configure --prefix=/opt/riscv --enable-multilib
 sudo make -j 32
 ```
 Then add */opt/riscv/bin* to the *PATH*.
-You can change the path by changing the prefix option during compile. (sudo in the last line is if you don’t have write permission to /opt)
+You can change the path by changing the prefix option during compile. (sudo in the last line is if you do not have write permission to /opt)

 To do Partial Reconfiguration from Linux, we need *MCAP* driver, in addition to the provided driver in the repo.
 It can be acquired from:
 ```https://github.com/ucsdsysnet/Rosebud/tree/master/host_utils/runtime/mcap```